Difference in peripherality of the inclusive (p, p'x) and (d, d'x) reactions and its implications for phenomenological reaction model: RESULTS AND DISCUSSION

 Figure~\ref{fig:DX_R} shows the $f_c(\omega,R)$ in the calculation with LFG for (a) the $^{54}\mathrm{Fe}(p,p'x)$ reaction at 62 MeV and (b) the $^{54}\mathrm{Fe}(d,d'x)$ reaction at 124 MeV (62 MeV per nucleon).
 The solid, dashed, and dotted lines represent $f_c(\omega,R)$ with $\omega=5,~10,~\mathrm{and}~15$ MeV, respectively.
 The vertical dash-dotted lines indicate $R\simeq4.4$ fm, where the Fermi momentum of $^{54}\mathrm{Fe}$ is zero in FG.

-As illustrated in Fig.~\ref{fig:DX_R}, for a given $\omega$, the peak position is almost the same for the $(p,p'x)$ and $(d,d'x)$ reactions and the peak positions shift outwards as $\omega$ decreases.
+As shown in Fig.~\ref{fig:DX_R}, for a given $\omega$, the peak position is almost the same for the $(p,p'x)$ and $(d,d'x)$ reactions and the peak positions shift outwards as $\omega$ decreases.
 In contrast, the $\omega$ dependence of the peak heights of the two reactions is opposite.
 The peak height of the $(p,p'x)$ reaction becomes smaller as $\omega$ decreases, while that of the $(d,d'x)$ reaction becomes larger as $\omega$ decreases.

-To clearly show how this significant difference affects the surface effects of these reactions, we present in Fig.~\ref{fig:DX_RTotal} the integrated values of $f_c(\omega,R)$ in the range of 5 $\le$ $\omega$ $\le$ 15 MeV.
+To clearly show how this significant difference affects the peripherality of these reactions, we present in Fig.~\ref{fig:DX_RTotal} the integrated values of $f_c(\omega,R)$ in the range of 5 $\le$ $\omega$ $\le$ 15 MeV.
 The solid and dashed lines represent the calculated values of the $(d,d'x)$ and $(p,p'x)$ reactions, respectively.
 Each of them is normalized so that the integrated value over $R$ is unity.
 It is seen that the radial peak position is about 4.3 fm for the $(p,p'x)$ reaction.
-On the other hand, for the $(d,d'x)$ reaction, the peak position is about 6.0 fm and the large proportion of reaction occurs in the outer region of the nucleus.
-This clearly shows that the surface effect is more significant for the $(d,d'x)$ reaction.
+On the other hand, for the $(d,d'x)$ reaction, the peak position is about 6.0 fm and a large proportion of the reaction occurs in the outer region of the nucleus.
+This result clearly shows that the $(d,d'x)$ reaction has a stronger peripherality than the $(p,p'x)$ reaction.

-Next, we discuss the cause of the difference in the surface effects between the two reactions.
+Next, we discuss the cause of the difference in the peripherality of the two reactions.
 Figure~\ref{fig:DX_RTotal_ImV0} is the same as Fig.~\ref{fig:DX_RTotal} but for the calculations ignoring the absorption of the protons and deuterons by the nucleus; the imaginary part of the optical potential is set to zero in the calculations.
 When we ignore the absorption, the radial distributions of the two reactions are almost identical.
-This means that the stronger surface effect in the $(d,d'x)$ reaction than in the $(p,p'x)$ reaction is attributed to the strong absorption of deuteron by the nucleus.
-We can also see that, in Fig~\ref{fig:DX_R}, the strong absorption of the deuterons suppresses the reaction in the inner region of the nucleus in the $(d,d'x)$ than in the $(p,p'x)$ reaction.
+Therefore, we can see that the stronger peripherality of the $(d,d'x)$ reaction than that of the $(p,p'x)$ reaction is attributed to the strong absorption of deuteron by the nucleus.
+We can also confirm that in Fig~\ref{fig:DX_R}, the strong absorption of the deuteron suppresses the reaction in the inner region of the nucleus in the $(d,d'x)$ than in the $(p,p'x)$ reaction.